nickbrandt/GitLab/doc/architecture/blueprints/ci_scale/index.md

 for builds before December 2021 unless we improve the database model used to store CI/CD data.

-We expect to see 20M builds created daily on Gitlab.com in the first half of 2024.
+We expect to see 20M builds created daily on GitLab.com in the first half of 2024.

 ![ci_builds cumulative with forecast](ci_builds_cumulative_forecast.png)

-## Goal
+## Goals

 **Enable future growth by making processing 20M builds in a day possible.**